AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 ### Detailed recommended upgrade steps

-The following steps show the recommended process for upgrading from Adobe Analytics to Customer Journey Analytics.
+The following steps outline the recommended process for upgrading from Adobe Analytics to Customer Journey Analytics.

-Depending on your organization's unique environment and requirements, these recommended steps might not be suitable for your organization.
-In that case, use the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/) to dynamically generate upgrade steps that are tailored to your organization's unique circumstances.
+Each step provides a high-level explanation of a more detailed process.
+Follow the link for each step and complete its associated tasks, then return to this page and continue to the next step in the process.

 1. [Plan your XDM schema architecture](/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md).